tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   # I call model.update! here to demonstrate usage of Try monad only -
   # it's much better either to call operation that returns Either monad
   # or call model.update and return Either monad explicitly
-  # (in both cases use bind instead of tee - Either monad would wrap
+  # (in both cases use bind instead of tee - see example below)
-  # model itself in case of success or error messages in case of failure).
   #
-  # as a rule use Try monad when the code you call can throw exception
+  # as a rule use Try monad when the code you call can throw exception and
-  # and you can't control it (e.g. make it return Either monad instead)
+  # you can't control it (e.g. can't make it return Either monad instead)
   def update_email! model
     Try(ActiveRecord::RecordInvalid) { model.update! email: model.user.email }
   end